AliciaFrederick/choice-and-chance/content/System/index.md

 2
 1

+### Vitality

+Vitality is a measure of a character’s physical and mental well-being.
+It is not just a statistic for combat.
+Each Teller starts with 10 vitality, which can be increased.

+### Resting

+Players can rest 4 times a day to recover Vitality up to their maximum, with each successive rest taking longer.

+- Breather: Recover 1 Vitality, takes 1 action
+- Respite: Recover 2 Vitality, takes 10 minutes
+- Short Rest: Recover 3 Vitality, takes 1 hour
+- Long Rest: Recover 4 Vitality and any Forms, takes 10 hours, 6 of which must be spent sleeping.

 ### Encounters

 Players will sometimes enter “Encounters” where actions are taken in “rounds”.
 One round comprises one action.